-GWC’s newest partner is Euronav, a large independent tanker company engaged in the ocean transportation and storage of crude oil.
+GWC’s partner Euronav, is a large independent tanker company engaged in the ocean transportation and storage of crude oil.
 The Company is headquartered in Antwerp, Belgium, and has offices throughout Europe and Asia.
 We are thrilled to have a company that is part of the global tanker fleet, to partner with us with the clear intention to operate their vessels in a manner that is as safe as possible for the world’s great whales.
 Euronav is GWC’s first industry member of our recently launched Whale Guardians program.

 Beta Diversidad is the GWC’s new partner for all our work in Mexico.
 Together we are working on a massive blue whale project off Mexico's Pacific coast, which will support the creation of a large marine reserve, and an ever larger marine corridor.
 This corridor will connect all the Marine Protected Areas throughout the Eastern Tropical Pacific Ocean, from the Galapagos to the Sea of Cortez.